-In the remainder of this paper we will use two JAVA CARD case studies.
-The first one is a JAVA CARD electronic purse application $Demoney^2$ [19].
-While Demoneydoes not have all of the features of a purse application actually used in production, it is provided by Trusted Logic S.A. as a realistic demonstration application that includes all major complexities of a commercial program, in particular it is optimised for memory consumption, which, as noted in [14], is one of the major obstacles in verification.
-The Demoney source code is at present not publicly available, so there are certain limits to the level of the technical detail in the presented examples.
+In the remainder of this paper we will use two Java Card case studies.
+The first one is a Java Card electronic purse application $Demoney^2$ [17].
+While Demoney does not have all of the features of a purse application actually used in production, it is provided by $Trusted\ Logic\ S.A.$ as a realistic demonstration application that includes all major complexities of a commercial program, in particular it is optimised for memory consumption, which, as noted in [12], is one of the major obstacles in verification.
+The Demoney source code is at present not publicly available, so we are not able to disclose some of the technical details necessary to fully discuss the verification problems associated with Demoney, but we hope that what we present is convincing enough.

 The second case study is an RSA based authentication applet for logging into a Linux system (SafeApplet).
 It was initially developed by Dierk Bolten for JAVA Powered iButtons3 and was one of the motivating case studies to introduce strong invariants into JAVA CARD DL.
-Here, we use a fully refactored version of SafeApplet, which is described in [22].
+Here, we use a fully refactored version of SafeApplet, which is described in [20].